tsukle/twitch-bot-python/README.md

  you will find a bunch of files, the one you need to focus on is:
  >`settings.json`

 This file is where you need to feed in your bot accounts:
- * *Username*
+ * *Bot Account Username*
  * *OAuth Key (Get it [here](https://twitchapps.com/tmi/))*
  * *Channel Name*

 The finished product should look something like this:
  ```javascript
 {
     "username": "tsuklebot",